EQUITY & ACCESS

 FINANCIAL: all of SADC's in-person classes, workshops and outdoor classes are being offered on a sliding scale as we continue to build an antiracist financial model that invites all participants to share in co-creating the value of SADC's offerings.

-BOARD: We are pleased to announce new members of the SADC Board of Directors: Rogelio Lopez, Shaunna Vella and Ashley Gayle.
-Ashley will be joining the board officially in summer 2021 and is currently attending meetings and contributing actively to the work as a guest member.
+BOARD: SADC added three current faculty members to the Board of Directors.
 All three are teaching artists at SADC and will support leadership in redefining the mission, vision and values of SADC as well as the other responsibilities related to board service.
 SADC is interviewing another candidate in the weeks ahead and looking to fill the remaining board spots in the next two months to bring total membership to 11 directors.
-Thanks and welcome to our new board members!

 EQUITY CONSULTANTS: SADC is preparing for next steps to further race equity work as new board members get acclimated.
 We are now in conversation with several DEIA consultants.
 Rather than thinking that one consultant and one training is an organization-wide solution to advance racial equity, we are matching our various layers of operations—board, leadership, infrastructure, faculty, programming, community—with varying consultants, trainings, conversations and resources so that the work of building racial equity at SADC is happening synchronously.

-PROGRAMMING: In March, we held a small but potent gathering facilitated by faculty member Bhumi Patel to begin a discussion about decolonizing dance.
+PROGRAMMING: In March, we held a small but potent gathering to begin a discussion about decolonizing dance.
 We geared this towards staff and board and invited several other teaching artist colleagues from the community.
 We read five articles from the Dance Studies Association’s Decolonizing Dance Discourses publication and identified a need for more discussion and engagement on this complex topic in order to further understand and explore decolonizing and put it into teaching practice.

 FINANCIAL STRUCTURES: Based on piloting a sliding scale for the December/January Winter Dance Workshop, we continue to offer all workshops on a sliding scale; as we budget for the new fiscal year starting July 1, we will be working on models for budgeting when classes are sliding scale - stay tuned!